oseph/ortfolio/README.md

 _A minimal website template for your image-based portfolio needs!_

-ortFolio is a zippy little quasi-static website.There are no databases to set up or admin backends to log in to: simply organize a few folders, add some project details, and you're off, just like the good ol' days.
+ortFolio is a zippy little quasi-static website.
+There are no databases to set up or admin backends to log in to: simply organize a few folders, add some project details, and you're off, just like the good ol' days.

-Found here is an empty ortFolio template and a very minimal example, complete with a few sections, projects, and images.
+Found here is an empty ortFolio template and a very minimal running example.
 Too see a live example of ortFolio in action right now, you can check out [my personal website](https://www.holinaty.com).

 **Requires**: PHP 7+